domness/DWTagList/README.md

     #define DEFAULT_AUTOMATIC_RESIZE NO

 NOTE: In the future, these will be added as methods that can be used to customise the tags after initialisation.

+## License

+I have included the license in the `LICENSE` file.
+I've got it as the MIT license, mainly because I want people to do what they want with this library.

+If you do something cool, or find any problems, please create a pull request and I will look at including any of your changes into this project.